KatherineWhan/doco-test/README.md

 # doco-test
 testing md for pages
-This repo is for testing ideas before I put them in the livr site.
+This repo is for testing ideas before I put them in the live site.